 One-quarter cup of raisins (about 70 raisins) is equal to a one-half cup serving of fruit.
-The United States Department of Agriculture suggests you eat at least one and one-half to two cups of fruit each day.
+The United States Department of Agriculture suggests you eat at least 1 1/2 to 2 cups of fruit each day.

 Nutrients per one-quarter cup of regular raisins: